The Cragmaw Goblin Cave; Or the Goblin Furniture Factory

 “How do you want to go in?”

-“Should we walk in run in, tip toe in, cling to the wall, straight up the stream, avoid the water, loud, sneaky, whisper quiet?”
+“Should we just walk in, run in, tip toe in, cling to the wall, straight up the stream, avoid the water, loud, sneaky, whisper quiet?”

 “They’re all good.
 Pick one.”